-Microsoft has finally announced DirectX Raytracing or DXR in short with Windows 10 v1809 October 2018 Update.
-Starting with the first generation of hardware, gamers will be able to use Raytracing to build shadows, light, and effects around it in real time.
-In this post, we are looking at DirectX Raytracing in Windows 10 and what it means for Gaming.
+Microsoft offers DirectX Raytracing or DXR in short with Windows 11/10.
+With the first generation of hardware, gamers can use Raytracing to build shadows, light, and effects around it in real time.
+In this post, we are looking at DirectX Raytracing in Windows 11/10 and what it means for Gaming.

 What is Raytracing?

-In simple words, raytracing means calculating how lights would fall on objects, and how it looks after the light is reflected from that object and the effect of lights which fall on some other object.
+In simple words, raytracing means calculating how light would fall on objects, and how it looks after the light is reflected from that object and the effect of lights that fall on some other object.
 This helps developers to create a better visualization of their characters and scenarios.

 That said, its nothing new, and it’s not something that has been created by Microsoft either.
 Developers had been using this from CGI times, and it involved pre-calculating the brightness of virtual objects before shipping their games.
 So there was no realtime Raytracing until now.